Chicago Park, California: Chicago Park Colony

 The railroad station at Storms Station was renamed Chicago Park Station.

 One of the original developers, Dr. Charles A. Pusheck built a sanitarium and hotel in the Orchards Springs area of Chicago Park.
 It burned down in 1924 He and his mother were also instrumental in the founding of St. Paul Lutheran Church in 1904.
 Chicago Park also had a Catholic church.

 A post office was established at the railroad station in 1888, with Joseph H. Hubacheck as postmaster.
 It moved into the Chicago Park Store when it was erected in 1915.
-In 1897 a schoolhouse was built.< Telephone service, initially to Colfax, arrived in 1905.
+In 1897 a schoolhouse was built.
+Telephone service, initially to Colfax, arrived in 1905.
 PG&E electric power arrived in 1930.

 Agriculture

 Fruit was king in the area for about 100 years.
 Orchards growing pears, plums, peaches and apples were everywhere.
-Because water was not abundant, dry farming techniques were mastered which improved fruit color.
+Because water was not abundant, dryland farming techniques were mastered which improved fruit color.
 Reportedly, pears from Chicago Park fetched twice the price as pears from the Central Valley.
 In 1915, J.F.
-Siems' local Bartlett pears were honored at the Pacific International Exposition in San Francisco.
+Siems' local Bartlett pears were honored at the Panama–Pacific International Exposition in San Francisco.
 As the 20th century progressed, pear blight appeared, causing some growers to switch to other crops.

 The Bierwagens are one of the prominent area farming families.
 In 1904, William Bierwagen bought much of the Storms Ranch.> His nephew Ernie (1915–2004) was a leader in the local agricultural community.
 The Bierwagen family continues to grow apples and other fruit on the family farm in Chicago Park.

-Chicago Park Today
+21st-century

 Today, Chicago Park is a pleasant agricultural residential community.
 In recent times, a new school, post office, and fire station have been constructed.
 In addition to several private grape growers, a formal winery was established in 2000.
 Of historical significance are the Chicago Park store, the old schoolhouse, the St. Paul cemetery and the packing shed erected in the 1930s.
 Rollins Lake, hiking, and a number of fruit farms, including the Bierwagen Donner Trail Fruit Farm, in operation since 1902, draw visitors to the area.
-The only remaining evidence of the Railroad are the flattened areas where the track used to lie.
+The only remaining evidence of the railroad are the flattened areas where the track used to lie.